centre-for-humanities-computing/danish-foundation-models/docs/datasheets/Netarkivet_text.md

 Following the filtering, NAT is further deduplicated to remove exact and near-duplicates.
 For more on data cleaning, see the post processing section below.

-The sites which passed the quality filter were deduplicated pr. year consist of 865 billion tokens of which 134 (0.16%) billion were left after filtering and deduplication.
+The sites which passed the quality filter were deduplicated pr. year.
+NAT consist of 865 billion tokens of which 134 (0.16%) billion were left after filtering and deduplication.

 ## Datasheet

-Following the recommendation and framework of [3] we add the following datasheet.
+Following the recommendation and framework of [3], we add the following datasheet.

 ### Motivation:

 **For what purpose was the dataset created?
 Who created the dataset?
 Who funded the creation of the dataset?**

-Netarkivet is created following the Danish [archival law](https://www.retsinformation.dk/eli/lta/2004/1439).
-From which a text only corpus was derived for research purposes, see [4,5].
-This is the subsection from which this dataset is derived.
+Netarkivet is created following the Danish [archival law](https://www.retsinformation.dk/eli/lta/2004/1439), from which a text-only corpus was derived for research purposes, see [4,5].
+This is the part from which this dataset is derived.

-This subsection have then been filtered with the intention of training Danish language models by a team of researchers at Center for Humanities Computing Aarhus (CHCAA) using a codebase jointly developed with partners from industry (e.g. KMD, Ekstra Bladet) and other research institutions (e.g. Briston University, Alexandra Institute).
+This subsection have then been filtered with the intention of training Danish language This part has then been filtered with the intention of training Danish language models by a team of researchers at Center for Humanities Computing Aarhus (CHCAA) using a codebase jointly developed with partners from industry (e.g. KMD, Ekstra Bladet) and other research institutions (e.g. Bristol University, Alexandra Institute).
 For more on collaborators on this project see the [GitHub repository](https://github.com/centre-for-humanities-computing/danish-foundation-models
 ).